slim-ai/saas-examples-harden-simple-app/README.md

 #### Step 3: Harden  🔨

-Now that we have the data via automatically submitted reports, let's harden the target image and bring down its vulnerabilities and size 🚀:
+Now that we have the data via automatically submitted reports, let's harden the target image, removing any unnecessary components and thus reducing the total number of vulnerabilities, removing attack surface, and making it smaller.

 Harden using the ID obtained on the **Instrument** step: